Best used electric car deals 2026: top value pre-owned EVs

-Electric cars continue to grow in popularity, but many buyers are put off by the high cost of a new EV.
+Electric cars continue to grow in popularity, but many buyers are put off by the high cost and perceived risk of shelling out for a new EV.
 However, there’s never been a better time to buy a used electric car and save yourself thousands of pounds in the process.

-As a relatively new technology, new EV buyers have tended to finance electric cars through PCP deals designed to entice early adopters, or run them as tax-efficient company cars.
+As a relatively new technology, new EV buyers have tended to finance electric cars through PCP or leasing deals designed to entice early adopters, or run them as tax-efficient company cars.

 But with thousands of those cars now up for replacement, the second-hand EV market is now swelling with cars coming off fleets with plenty of life left in their batteries, all being well maintained and sold at affordable prices.